octaos/php-integration/index.md

 *I wish to set up a subscription using recurring card payments, which will renew each month without further end user interaction.*

 >For recurring payments, first create an order and select a card payment method with `->usePaymentMethod()`.
-Use the `setSubscriptionType()` method on the resulting payment request object.
+You then use the `setSubscriptionType()` method on the resulting payment request object.
 When the end user completes the transaction, you will receive a subscription id in the response.

-For the monthly subscription payments, you build the order and again select the card payment method with `->usePaymentMethod()`.
-Then use `setSubscriptionId()` with the above subscription id and finally send the recur payment request using the `->doRecur()` method.
+>For subsequent recurring payments, you build an order and again select the card payment method with `->usePaymentMethod()`.
+Then use `setSubscriptionId()` with the subscription id from the initial request.
+Then send the payment request using the `->doRecur()` method.

+>See also section 4.3.3.

 [<< To index](http://sveawebpay.github.io/php-integration#index)